radek-kricek/Bike-Share-Case-Study/README.md

 ## Business Task

 Cyclistic is a fictional bike-share program in Chicago, US.
-As part of changing the marketing strategy, it was porposed to attemp to turn casual drivers (who only rent bikes for a short duration) into members (the other group of customers with annual membership).
+As part of changing the marketing strategy, it was proposed to attemp to turn casual drivers (who only rent bikes for a short duration) into members (the other group of customers with annual membership).
 The question for the analysis was: *How do annual members and casual riders use Cyclistic bikes differently?*

 ## Data